leobezerra/academia/docs/index.md

 ## News

+### Spring 2025

+- I was invited to become the Project Lead at the University of Stirling for the "_PHAWM: Participatory Harm Auditing Workbenches and Methodologies_" research project, effective immediately.
+The project is starting its second year in April 2025 and will run until March 2028.

 ### Winter 2025

 - I was invited by **Responsible AI UK** to attend the concluding event of the "_Public voices in AI_" research project.
-The event will take place on March 28th, at the [Work Station, Sheffield, UK](https://www.showroomworkstation.org.uk/workstation/default.aspx).
+The event took place on March 28th, at the [Work Station, Sheffield, UK](https://www.showroomworkstation.org.uk/workstation/default.aspx).

 - I was invited by **Dr. Manuel López-Ibáñez** to give a talk at the [University of Manchester, Manchester, UK](https://www.manchester.ac.uk/).
-The talk will be hosted by the **Decision and Cognitive Science Research Centre** on March 27th, entitled "_FAIRTECH by design: assessing and addressing the social impacts of artificial intelligence systems_".
+The talk was hosted by the **Decision and Cognitive Science Research Centre** on March 27th, entitled "_FAIRTECH by design: assessing and addressing the social impacts of artificial intelligence systems_".

 - I was invited by **The Data Lab** to be a panelist at the **Data & AI Ethics Meet-up**.
 The meet-up took place on March 4th, at the [Bayes Centre, University of Edinburgh, Edinburgh, UK](https://bayes-centre.ed.ac.uk), and my talk was entitled "_PHAWM: Supporting society to assess AI​_".